0xtakeprofits057/nonusd-stablecoin-intel/README.md

 ## Known Issues

-- **Some assets show "Not enough data" on SENDERS/TXNS sparklines.** Token Terminal returns only a single snapshot (not a time series) for `asset_dau` / `asset_transfer_count` on smaller or less-tracked assets.
+- **Some assets show \"Not enough data\" on SENDERS/TXNS sparklines.** Token Terminal returns only a single snapshot (not a time series) for `asset_dau` / `asset_transfer_count` on smaller or less-tracked assets.
 Nothing to fix — the fallback message is intentional.
 - **AUDX `dau: 0`**— DAU not tracked by Token Terminal for this asset.
 - **Duplicate asset IDs** (`eur0p`, `eurq`) in the Worker's asset registry are deduplicated by a `seen = new Set()` guard.
 Should be cleaned up in a future version.
 - **Token Terminal rate limits** — The Worker makes 40 parallel requests per refresh.
 On the free tier, some may 429.
 Check Worker logs if `assets < 40` on a refresh.